wtsia/Blog-Site/roverblog/content/posts/java-oop.md

 In Java, primitives are basic data types that represent the most fundamental values.
 They are built-in types provided by the Java language itself.
 Java has eight primitive types, which include:

+- `byte`:
-- byte: A 1-byte integer type representing values from -128 to 127.
+  - A 1-byte integer type representing values from -128 to 127.
+- `short`:
-- short: A 2-byte integer type representing values from -32,768 to 32,767.
+  - A 2-byte integer type representing values from -32,768 to 32,767.
+- `int`:
-- int: A 4-byte integer type representing values from -2,147,483,648 to 2,147,483,647.
+  - A 4-byte integer type representing values from -2,147,483,648 to 2,147,483,647.
+- `long`:
-- long: An 8-byte integer type representing larger integer values.
+  - An 8-byte integer type representing larger integer values.
+- `float`:
-- float: A 4-byte floating-point type representing single-precision decimal values.
+  - A 4-byte floating-point type representing single-precision decimal values.
+- `double`:
-- double: An 8-byte floating-point type representing double-precision decimal values.
+  - An 8-byte floating-point type representing double-precision decimal values.
+- `char`:
-- char: A 2-byte type representing a single character using the Unicode encoding scheme.
+  - A 2-byte type representing a single character using the Unicode encoding scheme.
+- `boolean`:
-- boolean: A 1-bit type representing true or false values.
+  - A 1-bit type representing true or false values.
 ## Example Program
 ```
 public class myObject {